mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 and go in to find out... sooner or later.

 RAMMAK HOME

 Humans can only approximate the words said by the Rammak and many of them do not translate very well.
-The label ‘Rammak Home’ was applied by the Enclave as an approximate translation of a difficult- to-pronounce and very long string of words.
+The label ‘Rammak Home’ was applied by the Enclave as an approximate translation of a difficult-to-pronounce and very long string of words.
 The world itself is habitable by humans, which creates a possible bone of contention if the Confederation decides to colonise the sector and the Rammak gain